 The house’s steel exo-skeleton provides structural independence from the role of weatherproofing.
 Internally, walls and cabinetry are treated as ‘components’ that subdivide the greater space.
 The steel structure balances over an off-form concrete socle - effectively a dam across the river valley with a spillway formed under part of the house, utilising the otherwise uninhabitable overland flow path.
 The steel was prefinished and assembled on site.
 Flashings are integral parts of the structure with the whole frame being an assemblage of standardised elements.
 Interior spaces are multipurpose and adjustable: with private spaces separated from others with full-height moveable storage partitions.

-We care about our work, our team and our culture, and that shows in our results.
-We strive for excellence in all we do, and we deliver on our word.
+We care deeply about our work, our people, and our culture, and that dedication is reflected in everything we create.